-Cut the tenderloins into sections, as long as the bacon is wide, about one and one-half inches.
+Cut the tenderloins into sections, as thick as the bacon is wide, about one and one-half inches.
 Cut the bacon in half, and wrap a half slice around each medallion.
 Use a toothpick to hold it in place.

 Combine the remaining ingredients, and use as a marinade for the venison medallions.
 Marinate them for one to two hours.

-The bacon should be slightly crispy, and the internal temperature of the tenderloin should measure 140-145 degrees Fahrenheit.
+The bacon should be slightly crispy, and the internal temperature of the tenderloin should measure 125-135 degrees Fahrenheit.
 If it's below that, move the grilled venison tenderloin medallions to a cooler part of the grill and finish over indirect heat.